Choosing a deployment environment

 On-premises deployments use your own network, hardware and hypervisors.
 You will need to source appropriate servers to host the Management Node and Conferencing Nodes (for more information see Server design recommendations).
 You will also need to consider whether the majority of users are connecting from within your private network or whether you will have users connecting externally, and therefore if your Conferencing Nodes need to be publicly accessible.
 If you already have a mature IT network with datacenters in appropriate locations, this may be a suitable option.

-Cloud deployments use Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP) to host some or all of your Pexip nodes.
+Cloud deployments use Microsoft Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP) or Oracle Cloud Infrastructure to host some or all of your Pexip nodes.
 This option does not require initial investment in hardware; instead you must have an agreement with the cloud service provider, and you pay for usage.

 You don't have to stay committed to one particular deployment environment, and you can always increase or decrease the number of Conferencing Nodes as your capacity requirements evolve.
 You could, for example, start with an on-premises deployment and then add some cloud-hosted nodes later.